-Various locations within Wallasey / New Brighton / Leasowe and Heswall (August 2011)
+Various locations within Wallasey / New Brighton / Leasowe and Heswall (August 2011) 41

 An unpredicted extreme storm event (1 in 561 year event) hit Wirral on the evening of Friday 26th August 2011.
-It is believed to have tracked across the metropolitan borough in a narrow band from south-west to north-east, leading to flooding in low https://www.wirral.gov.uk/sites/default/files/all/communities%20and%20neighbouhoods/Emergencies/Flooding/24%20September%202012%20Flood%20Investigation.pdf https://www.wirral.gov.uk/communities-and-neighbourhoods/emergencies/flooding/flood-monitoring-and-reports https://www.wirral.gov.uk/sites/default/files/all/communities%20and%20neighbouhoods/Emergencies/Flooding/Flood%20Investigation%20Aug%202011.pdf lying locations in Heswall, Leasowe, Wallasey and New Brighton, with a maximum depth of 350mm.
+It is believed to have tracked across the Borough in a narrow band from south-west to north-east, leading to flooding in low lying locations in Heswall, Leasowe, Wallasey and New Brighton, with a maximum depth of 350mm.
 As a result, the sewer drainage capacity exceeded and consequently flooded 25 internal properties and 2 external (residential and commercial).